 Register devices – Links your online accounts to a device to add another layer of authentication.

-Create a strong password – A strong password contains a mix of lowercase and uppercase letters, symbols and numbers.
-Do not use a password that’s easy to guess, like “12345” or “password.”
+Create a strong password – And change it occasionally.
+Strong passwords contain a mix of lowercase and uppercase letters, symbols and numbers.
+Don’t use a password that’s easy to guess, like “12345” or “password.”

 Install a firewall – A firewall on your computer and router protects your machines from unauthorized intruders.

 Use updated anti-virus and antispyware – Viruses can disable your computer, and spyware can steal your passwords and account numbers.

 Download cautiously – If you visit a website that looks questionable, leave.
 Some free games and free downloads are really tricks to get you to download viruses or spyware.

 Consider the information you share on social media sites – Review the social media site’s privacy and security settings to control who can see your profile.
 Use discretion on what you share with others.

 Shop safely – If a web address begins with “https” rather than “http,” it is generally secure.
 Avoid financial transactions on “http” sites.

 Update software automatically – When a computer or mobile phone company discovers a security threat, they will create a fix for it.
 Set up your systems to update software automatically for added security.

 Trust your gut instincts – Beware of web pages which imitate your operating system’s update message window.
 If you are surfing the web and get such a popup, consider closing the window and the site.
 Go to your operating system messages application to see if the software update is legitimate.